Jos-J/asteroid_game/ReadME.md

 # 🚀 Asteroid Typing Game

-**currently in the  process of coverting Full Stack app into and typescript react full stack app**

 A full-stack typing game where words fall like asteroids, and you must type them to destroy them.
 This project demonstrates React + TypeScript frontend, Node + TypeScript backend, Prisma ORM, and MySQL database integration.
 Built for personal learning and modern web development practice..

 ---